gjcooper/VAULT/03_projects/Hypatia Health.md

 - If access key expired redo `aws configure` and `aws ecr` step.
 - `VERSION="0.0.1.9005" docker compose pull`
 - pull latest changes via github, rebase dev version nginx settings

+## Thoughts from readings

+I was just reading the paper [[eckstein2022reinforcement|Reinforcement learning and Bayesian inference provide complementary models for the unique advantage of adolescents in stochastic reversal]] where an interesting point was made that could bear some thinking about.
+In particular assessing someones cognitive processes could be better related not just to the actual cognitive parameters for a specific model (matched to a specific task), but instead to an overall adaptability of an individual to specific task demands, thus being able to set internal cognitive processes to different tasks in a more optimal (or otherwise) fashion.

+I wonder if this could have an application here in the domain of psychiatric conditions.

+## Ideas

+- Should we add win-stay lose-shift outputs to displays?
+## Hypatia future notes

+Sayidda lived experience

+project coordinator, ux, front end backend based in WA.